TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM/Overview.md

 </br>

+Key Activities that're a part of Phase B :-

+1 --> Developing a Baseline Business Architecture:-

+We're evaluating/ assessing the current business processes, org structure, roles and capabilities.
+Plus, getting it documented, (It'll serve as a baseline or reference point for comparison with the target architecture)

+2 --> Defining a Target Business Architecture:-

+We'll then establish a vision for the desired future state of the Business Architecture; and identify the capabilities/ competencies needed to achieve it

+3 --> Gap Analysis :-

+Identifying the gaps/ inefficiences in the current Business Architecture, analysing the differences.
+Also, determining which gaps need to be addressed on priority

+4 --> Having a detailed implementation plan/ action plan laid out:-

+This means having a detailed roadmap in place to move from the Current Architecture to the Desired/ Target Architecture.
+Making sure we're aligning the business architecture with the data, application and Technology Architecture.

 Phase C :- Information Systems Architecture:- Comprises the Data and Application Architecture part, 1--> An efficient data management and governance part plus ensuring the application deployment, integrations is in lines with the business objectives

 Phase D :- Technology Architecture:- Robust infrastructure to support all of our processes --> the servers, networking , hardware to "sustain" our architectures